-However, sometimes, it is hard to use a suggested DB since certain target population was not included in public census DB.
-In this case, target population can be estimated using previous studies.
-For example, EPA estimated the number of workers and bystanders potentially exposed to TCE using a 1997 survey which is assumed to be ourbest estimate. today (Agency 2014).
+However, it is sometimes not possible to use these databses since certain target population data were not included.
+In these cases, target population data can be estimated using previous studies.
+For example, EPA used a 1997 survey to estimate the number of workers and bystanders potentially exposed to TCE This is still assumed to be the best estimate (Agency 2014).

-, In the second stepthe prevalence of exposure is estimated for calculating PAF.
+Once the size of the target population is estimated, the prevalence of exposure is estimated for calculating PAF.
 There are two ways to estimate the prevalence of exposure.
 The first way is a direct survey.
-This might lead to more accurate result, but requires time and effort and is thererfore costly.
-(Fritschi et al., 2016; Mittleman, 1995).
-The second way is using publically available DB or previous studies.
-In Canada and EU, the national surveillance DB(CAREX Canada and CAREX EU) is well used to estimates the prevalence of chemical exposure in workplace and environment (Peters, Ge, Hall, Davies, & Demers, 2014).
-However, the estimated prevalence of exposure in U.S might be different with the providing information from DB since each country has different working conditions and economic structure.
-For our case studies, the related we usedprevious studies and public surveillance DB to estimate the prevalence of exposuref the instead odirect survey.
+This might lead to more accurate results, but it requires time and effort and is therefore costly (Fritschi et al., 2016; Mittleman, 1995).
+The second way is to use publicly available databases or previous studies.
+In Canada and the EU, the national surveillance databases (CAREX Canada and CAREX EU) are used to estimate the prevalence of chemical exposure in workplaces and the environment (Peters, Ge, Hall, Davies, & Demers, 2014).
+However, the prevalence of exposure in the U.S might be different from those countries since each country has different working conditions and economic structures.
+For the case studies described below, previous studies and public surveillance databases were used to estimate the prevalence of exposure, rather than direct surveys.

 3) Step 3: Estimation of the relationship (relative risk) between exposure and health outcome

-In this step, the relative risk of health outcome (disease or injury) associated with the risk factor (exposed or used chemical) were measured through the comprehensive review of the epidemiological literature.
+In this step, the relative risks of health outcome (disease or injury) associated with the risk factor (exposed or used chemical) were measured through comprehensive review of the epidemiological literature.
 There is inherent uncertainty and variability in the relative risks identified across studies.
-Thus, it was an important to select well-designed and conducted epidemiology studies.
-This is done by systematically reviewing the literature, using criteria and performing meta-analysis to compute summary risk estimates to provide more precise conclusions several systematically fromprevious studies (Haidich, 2010).
+Thus, it was important to select well-designed and conducted epidemiology studies.
+This was done by systematically reviewing the literature, applying criteria, and performing meta-analysis to compute summary risk estimates that provide more precise conclusions than previous studies (Haidich, 2010).

 Step 4: Estimation of the population attributable fraction (PAF)

-PAF was calculated as an integration between the prevalence of an exposure and relative risk of disease associated with exposure; it is estimated using the following equation (Rockhill et al., 1998):
+The PAF was calculated using the prevalence of an exposure and the relative risk of disease associated with exposure; it was estimated according to the following equation (Rockhill et al., 1998):

 PAF = Prevalence Exposure × (RR-1) / [ 1+(Prevalence Exposure × (RR-1))]

-The term of “ RR” is the relative risk of disease or injury associated with the exposure.
+The term “ RR” is the relative risk of disease or injury associated with the exposure.

 5) Step 5: Estimation of health benefit (attributable health burden)

-The Institute of Medicine provided to assessthe attributable disease burden using PAF in 1981(Institute of Medicine Committee for a Planning Study on Ongoing Study of Costs of Environmental-Related Health, 1981; Trasande et al., 2015).
-In this study, we considered the attributable disease burden as a health benefit since the estimated attributable disease burden from chemical exposure would be prevented due to TUR policy with complete exposureelimination .
+The Institute of Medicine provided a method for calculating the attributable disease burden using the PAF in 1981(Institute of Medicine Committee for a Planning Study on Ongoing Study of Costs of Environmental-Related Health, 1981; Trasande et al., 2015).
+In this study, we considered the attributable disease burden as a health benefit since t chemical exposure would be prevented due to complete elimination of exposure.
 It was estimated using the following equation:

 Health Benefit (Attributable Disease Burden) =Disease rate × Population Attributable fraction (PAF) × Population size

-Disease rate referred either the incidence or prevalence of a health outcome from the exposure scenario.
-Moreover, the size of the population was the estimated number of target population due to TUR policy.
+Disease rate refers to either the incidence or prevalence of a health outcome from the exposure scenario.
+Moreover, the size of the population was the estimated target population that would be affected by TUR policy.

-6) Step 6: Estimation of the cost of health benefit (attributable costs)
+6) Step 6: Estimation of the costs of health benefits (attributable costs)

-The Institute of Medicine also provided the way to calculate the attributable cost using PAF.
-We used this equation to indicate the cost of health benefit.
-It was calculated using the following equation
+The Institute of Medicine also provided a way to calculate attributable costs using the PAF.
+We calculated the costs of health benefits. using that equation

 Cost of health benefit (Attributable Costs) = Disease rate × PAF × Population size × Cost per case